lzh-mb-mod/RTSCamera/README.md

 # Enhanced Mission RTS Camera

-A mod for Mount&Blade Bannerlord that provides features in mission such as RTS camera.
+A mod for Mount&Blade Bannerlord that provides RTS camera and more features.

 ## Features